 It's updated a few hours after the market close, but really, the more you look into your positions, the more stressed out you'll be, and the more likely you'll abandon the strategy (or any kind of investing for that matter).

 27. You can click any of the symbols (highlighted blue) to open up the Price Chart for that symbol.
 Here appears the price history, as well as the Technical Indicators the strategy uses to analyze that instrument.
-You can also see the buy/sell signals the strategy generated in the past for this symbol.
+You can also see the Buy and Sell actions the instrument experienced so far with this strategy.

 When viewing the chart, you can: